FrostyWhite/servertest/Under work/readme.md

 #### ++<br>
 One more datastruct function created for easier autorendering.
 Added pseudocode to clarify what the functions do.
 Cleaned the .c file of useless functions

+__28.3.2018: ImprovedBaseUnit:__<br>
+New version of the basic structure of the server.
+After implementation of this, the server is more expandable and supports multiple users.
+This version already works on a basic level (receives connections and responds with a simpple hello page) on a local area network and could technically be deployed on a server.
 <br>
 <br>
 ### Plans:<br>
-- A function for sending values to correct function based on the HTTP request resource
+- A function for sending values to correct function based on the HTTP request resource (Under work)
-- Multithreading and living connection support for giving service to multiple clients simultaneously
+- Multithreading and living connection support for giving service to multiple clients simultaneously (Under work)